jeremyfprice/personal-site/content/home/events.md

 headless: true

 # Order that this section appears on the page.
-weight: 75
+weight: 10

-title: Events
+title: <i class="fas fa-calendar-day mr-1"></i>Engagements
-subtitle: 'Invited presentations and media engagements'
+subtitle: 'Invited talks and media engagements'

 content:
   # Page type to display.
 E.g. post, event, publication...
   page_type: event
   # Choose how many pages you would like to display (0 = all pages)
-  count: 3
+  count: 2
   # Filter on criteria
   filters:
     author: ""